Home

 Terminology:

-Track – a 200 – 300 mm wide cow path worn away by walkers.
+Track – a 200 mm wide cow path worn away by walkers.
 A track becomes the water course after rain and is usually degraded by rocks, tree roots, water holes and mud.
 A great resting place in the sun for snakes.
 Pad: a visible footpad.
 Wombat Trail: something to follow through the scrub.
-Excellent Campsite – no mud, Great Campsite – some mud and leeches, Good Campsite – mud, leeches on a slope, Poor Campsite – the last place to camp before it gets dark.
+Excellent Campsite – no mud, Good Campsite – some mud and leeches, Poor Campsite – mud, leeches on a slope, Bad Campsite – the last place to camp before it gets dark.
+Toilet, a self dug 20cm deep hole 50m from water.

 Drive from Hobart to Trackhead at Lake Peddar (Huon Campsite).